 Her educational journey consists of English Language Learners teacher for eighteen years; founded The Diné Club after-school; teacher advisor for Title VII Parent Advisory Committee; Native American culture with Durango Summer Academy; ESL Methods at Fort Lewis College; Pathkeepers of Indigenous Knowledge in July 2014!
 In 2013, she attended the Colorado Education Association Delegate Assembly, representing the Durango Education Association and a representative for the Ethnic Minority Advisory Council.
 Currently, she is a member of the Student Achievement Gap Task Force and serves on the Curriculum, Instruction and Assessment Team.
 She hopes to draft a children’s book sharing her Diné heritage.

-D. Bambi Kraus is the President of the National Association of Tribal Historic Preservation Officers headquartered in Washington, D.C.
+D. Bambi Kraus is the National Tribal Affairs Advisor for the Federal Emergency Management Agency.
+She is the former President of the National Association of Tribal Historic Preservation Officers headquartered in Washington, D.C.
 Since graduating from Stanford University, she has resided in Washington, D.C. and has been committed to working with and advocating for Native rights.
 She has worked as a senior advisor for President Clinton’s Initiative on Race, the National Indian Policy Center, the National Advisory Council on Indian Education (U.S. Department of Education), and the National Anthropological Archives (Smithsonian Institution).
 Among other achievements, she completed a children’s book in 1998 with and about her mother, Frances Nannauck Kraus.
 She received her Bachelor of Arts from Stanford University.
 Ms. Kraus is a Tlingit Indian, whose family is from Kake, Alaska.

 Denise Bambi Kraus, Director